partigi/partigirb/README.markdown

 ### Error handling

 In case Partigi returns an error response, this is turned into a PartigiError object which message attribute is set to the error string returned in the XML response.

+### Verifying our credentials

+A way to check if our client is correctly authorized for write access or to just get the current user's information is by using the verify_credentials method, which will return either the PartigiStruct object with user's information or a PartigiError object in case of authorization failure.

+    client.verify_credentials

 ## Requirements